-“LAeq,8h” means an 8 hour equivalent continuous A-weighted sound pressure level in decibels (dB(A)) referenced to 20 micropascals, that is to say, the steady noise level which would, in the course of an 8 hour period, cause the same A-weighted sound energy that would be caused by the actual noise during an actual working day, determined in accordance with AS/NZS 1269.1;
+LAeq,8h means an 8 hour equivalent continuous A-weighted sound pressure level in decibels (dB(A)) referenced to 20 micropascals, that is to say, the steady noise level which would, in the course of an 8 hour period, cause the same A-weighted sound energy that would be caused by the actual noise during an actual working day, determined in accordance with AS/NZS 1269.1;

-“L C,peak” means C-weighted peak noise level, that is to say, the C-weighted peak hold sound pressure level in decibels (dB(C)) referenced to 20 micropascals, determined in accordance with AS/NZS 1269.1;
+L C,peak means C-weighted peak noise level, that is to say, the C-weighted peak hold sound pressure level in decibels (dB(C)) referenced to 20 micropascals, determined in accordance with AS/NZS 1269.1;

-“noise” means any unwanted or damaging sound;
+noise means any unwanted or damaging sound;

-“personal hearing protectors” means a device, or pair of devices, worn by a person or inserted in the ears of a person to protect the person’s hearing.
+personal hearing protectors means a device, or pair of devices, worn by a person or inserted in the ears of a person to protect the person’s hearing.

 [Regulation 3.45 amended in Gazette 17 Dec 1999 p.
 6230; 8 Mar 2002 p.
 962.]